-Infrastructure Stability - While NapaSan has not performed an inventory of critical assets in the past 5 years, it does maintain computer-based asset and condition information of its collection system and most components of the Soscol Water Recycling Facility.
-NapaSan came very close but did not quite meet its goals related to annual sewer main line condition assessments.
-NapaSan has been meeting its targets for spending on renewal & replacement projects, with increased investments in sewer renewal and rehabilitation efforts, significantly exceeding its 1.3% replacement goal for renewal & replacement and Inflow & Infiltration sewer projects in 2017.
+Infrastructure Stability -NapaSan maintains a computer-based asset and condition information of its collection system and most components of the Soscol Water Recycling Facility.
+NapaSan's new computerized maintenance management system (CMMS) is expected to launch in 2021.
+NapaSan exceeded its goals related to annual sewer main line condition assessments.
+NapaSan has been meeting its targets for spending on renewal & replacement projects, with increased investments in sewer renewal and rehabilitation efforts, meeting its replacement goal for renewal & replacement and Inflow & Infiltration sewer projects in 2020.
 NapaSan is performing very well regarding collection system collapse rates.
-Inspections of restaurant to help prevent fats, oil and grease (FOG) problems in the collection system met the established target.
-NapaSan meet its sewer main line cleaning target for 2017, after failing to do so in 2016.
-Recycled water service availability was at 100%.
+Inspections of restaurant to help prevent fats, oil and grease (FOG) problems in the collection system decreased in 2020 due to the pandemic.
+Internal grease inspections will resume when it is safe to do so.
+NapaSan meet its sewer main line cleaning target for 2020.
+Recycled water service availability was at 99%.

-Operational Resiliency - The recordable incident rate in 2017 was just over 8 for the second year in a row, higher than the recent trend (therefore, on "watch"), but did not result in any lost time for the year.
-Vehicle accident rates were lower in 2017, but still too high in management's estimation and therefore also on "watch."
-The number of insurance claims rose from prior year, but the cost per claim declined, keeping this category on "watch" as well.
-NapaSan's Experience Modification Rate (a measure of the quantity and severity of workers compensation claims) rose to above the industry average to 104 ("unsatisfactory"), due to two significant claims in recent years, but will drop next year as these incidents roll out of the calculation.
+Operational Resiliency - The recordable incident rate in 2020 dropped again from the prior year and did not result in any lost time for the year.
+There were no vehicle accidents in 2020.
+The number of insurance claims dropped from prior year, but the variability over the last 10 years keeps this category on "watch".
+NapaSan's Experience Modification Rate (a measure of the quantity and severity of workers compensation claims) dropped to significantly below the industry average to 62.
 NapaSan maintains adequate Emergency Response Plans and practices them regularly.
 The cogeneration engine has been stable and reliable in recent years, with the only major downtime due to a planned major maintenance event at the end of 2016 and beginning of 2017.
 The uptime for all pumps at pump stations was added as a new measure in 2016, but there are still insufficient long-term metrics to evaluate at this time.
 Treatment plant capacity remains steady, with sufficient capacity at this time for planned growth in the community.

 Community Sustainability - NapaSan has invested in meeting community needs, particularly with recycled water.
-NapaSan is involved in several community programs that encourage reduced potable water consumption and environmental protection and awareness, and has incorporated "green" practices into its capital planning.
-Greenhouse gas emissions, in the form of carbon dioxide from purchased energy, has seen a decrease in recent years, with a slight bump in emissions in 2016 and 2017 due to the cogeneration engine being offline for planned major maintenance.
-Recycled Water, biosolids and digester gas beneficial reuse remain high.
-As for service affordability, sewer service charges are still significantly within the "low burden" rating established by the EPA, although it ticked up slightly in 2017 as rates increased.
-The Low Income Assistance Program saw an increase in usage in 2017 and now represents 2.36% of all single family and multi-family dwellings.
+In 2020, a higher volume of recycled water was distributed to recycled water customers than the volume of treated water that was discharged to the Napa River.
+This is the first year when recycled water distribution exceeded Napa River discharge.
+NapaSan is involved in several community programs that encourage environmental protection and awareness, and has incorporated "green" practices into its capital planning.
+Greenhouse gas emissions, in the form of carbon dioxide from purchased energy, has seen a decrease in recent years as solar has come online, however 2020 shows higher power purchase due to the high recycled water demand.
+Biosolids and digester gas beneficial reuse remain high.
+As for service affordability, sewer service charges are still significantly within the "low burden" rating established by the EPA, although it ticked up slightly in 2018 though 2020 as rates increased.